 The difference between Garmin's and Huawei's offerings is that the Watch GT Runner talks.
 As a matter of fact, the wearable chats almost constantly, which can be strange to people like me who aren't used to any such levels of audio feedback.
 Most running watches and fitness trackers would beep once or twice when new information is displayed on the screen; not the Watch GT Runner, though!

 This watch will vocalise almost everything going on: your pace, time spent running, heart rate and all other info you can think of.
 If you're following a running plan, the Huawei Watch GT Runner will tell you to run faster/slower to match the desired pace subscribed by the programme and what your current heart rate is.

-And since the watch has a built-in speaker, it'll not only tell you all these stats but to everyone who's around you.
+And since the watch has a built-in speaker, it'll not only tell you all these stats but everyone who's around you.
 I often run without running headphones, but on this occasion, I wore a couple of buds so I could listen to the coach's advice without annoying everyone on the street.

 Of course, volume can be turned down, and audio feedback can be turned off entirely, but I actually enjoyed the constant nagging from the coach.
-Feedback wasn't super helpful – it told me my heart rate wasn't in the zone 10 seconds I started the run – but overall, it was helpful to know my pace and time, so I wouldn't have to look at my wrist every time the watch buzzed.
+Feedback wasn't super helpful – it told me my heart rate wasn't in the zone 10 seconds after I started the run – but overall, it was helpful to know my pace and time, so I wouldn't have to look at my wrist every time the watch buzzed.

 It's even better, considering the small data fields; I had this issue with the Watch GT 3.
-Generally speaking, I like white space in design but not in running watches where I want to be able to understand information while moving my wrist and bobbing my head.
+Generally speaking, I like white space in design but not in running watches, where I want to be able to understand information while moving my wrist and bobbing my head.
 Can we please have bigger data fields in the future, Huawei?
 Much appreciated.